I’ve been looking at different properties to buy, and some have cast iron pipe plumbing. So, I was curious about how long do cast iron pipes last.

 How Much Does It Cost to Replace Cast Iron Pipes?

-Cast iron pipes are heavier than PEX and PVC and therefore are more difficult to remove when they need to be replaced.
-But, how much does it cost to replace cast iron pipes?
+Cast iron pipes are heavier than PEX and PVC and, therefore, are more difficult to remove when they need to be replaced.
+But how much does it cost to replace cast iron pipes?

-In total, it will cost roughly $10,000 to $20,000 to replace all cast iron plumbing with PVC pipes.
+It will cost roughly $10,000 to $20,000 to replace all cast iron plumbing with PVC pipes.
 Repairs to small sections of cast iron piping can range from $300 to $1000.
 Repairs of cast iron piping typically involve replacing cast iron with PVC.

-Certain cast iron plumbing systems can be more or less expensive to replace, depending on how difficult it is to access the pipes and how large the house is.
+Specific cast iron plumbing systems can be more or less expensive to replace, depending on how difficult it is to access the pipes and how large the house is.
 Also, certain states, cities, and towns are more expensive than others due to having higher average incomes and prices of materials.